iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.0/report.md

 > Without this app I would never be achieving what I am now.
 Me, running?
 I wouldn't have believed it.
 Having Michael Johnson coaching me makes a big difference.
 Update March 2021: Same problem as another one - it has stopped working on my Pixel 3 - support claim they don't know about it but I've seen several reports of it now.
 Reduced to one star as I can't use it<br> :date: __2021-03-16 23:26:35__

 > Great concept - very poor app.
 The Couch to 5K is a great idea.
 I downloaded the app last week and started week 1 and all was well.
 I did my first week 2 run the other day and noticed that the runs seemed to be lasting longer than 90 seconds, I then realised that when my phone locks so does the app.
 I tried it again on my second week 2 run today and the same happend.
 This is very poor and the app should stay active when the phone is locked, like other apps do.
 This needs fixing.<br> :date: __2021-03-11 14:35:23__

-> I love the concept of the app, but it's garbage, crashes frequently mid run.
-Also there's no way of syncing your data, if you get a new phone you lose your progress.<br> :date: __2021-03-11 12:19:04__

-> Really liked it on my first run but ever since that one I can't get onto the next run.
-It just says coach unavailable pick new one in settings.
-It doesn't allow me to do that so I have to reset and keep repeating the first run.
-Disappointed.<br> :date: __2021-03-08 15:04:26__

-> The audio does not work when i start it, despite changing the settings.
-Had to resort to putting the times on my fitbit as an interval workout.
-Seems to be a common problem wity Huawei phones.<br> :date: __2021-03-03 13:01:02__